PgDoorman Basic Usage Guide

 max_connectionsMaximum allowed server connections (from max_db_connections)

-current_connectionsCurrent number of server connections for this database
+current_connectionsCurrent number of server connections for this pool

 Connection Management